SSD Controller Technical Reference

 Can you recover deleted files from a WD/SanDisk Polaris MP16+ SSD?

-Need WD/SanDisk Polaris MP16+ Recovery?
+Have a WD/SanDisk Polaris MP16+ drive?